jakebark/corset/readme.md

 Squeeeeeze JSON to fit SCP limits.

-Corset can:
+Corset will:

 1. Remove whitepace from a JSON File (SCP, RCP, etc)
-2. Unpack and pack policies efficiently across multiple files
+2. Unpack and pack policy statements efficiently across multiple files

 ... all to bring them under the magical 5120 character limit.